Funder: Robert Wood Johnson Foundation

 A growing body of research shows that experiencing traumatic events raises an individual’s risk of long-term physical and behavioral health issues.
 As this connection becomes increasingly clear, trauma-informed approaches to care are being adopted as a crucial aspect of high-quality health care in hopes of improving patient engagement and outcomes while lowering costs.

 This fact sheet explores the causes of trauma and how it can impact an individual’s health.
-It also looks at opportunities to avoid or reverse the effects of trauma, how health care providers can help patients heal from trauma, and the policy changes that can support trauma-informed care implementation.
+It also examines opportunities to avoid or reverse the effects of trauma, how health care providers can help patients heal from trauma, and policy changes that can support trauma-informed care.
+See also the below companion slide presentation.